cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 ### See it in action and live by clicking below DVWA or ELK Logo

    [![](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Logos/DVWA-Small.png)](http://104.211.61.233/) [![](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Logos/ELK-Small.png)](http://40.118.229.124:5601/app/kibana#/home)

+- Note: In case DVWA ask you for a username and password just type admin as the user and password as the credentials

 ### Using the Playbook